-Journeys automatically send messages to subscribers based on their behavior, like opting in to messaging, browsing particular items, adding an item to their shopping cart but not completing the purchase, and more.
+Journeys send triggered messages to subscribers based on their behavior.
+Example behaviors include: like opting in to messaging, browsing particular items, adding an item to their shopping cart.

-With journeys, you can reach subscribers at critical moments in the purchase lifecycle, and help convert browsers into buyers, build customer loyalty, and improve your overall messaging strategy.
-You can build and customize new journeys using journeys prebuilt by the pros at Attentive, or you can craft your own journeys from the ground up.
+Journeys enable you to reach subscribers at critical moments in the purchase lifecycle, and help convert browsers into buyers, build customer loyalty, and improve your overall messaging strategy.
+You can build and customize new journeys using our prebuilt journeys, or you can craft your own journeys from the ground up.

 For a quick tour of the journeys UI, check out Journeys tab.

 Note: Access to different triggers may vary based on pricing plan with Attentive.
-Please contact the White Glove team (email@example.com) for any questions.
+Please contact firstname.lastname@example.org with any questions.

 How do journeys work?

-A journey begins when a customer does something that triggers the journey, like adding a product to their cart or opting into messaging.
-Once the journey begins, it follows each step, from top to bottom, until the journey ends.
-If the journey uses branching, then the subscriber continues along the if path when they meet its criteria or follows the else path otherwise.
+A journey begins when a subscriber does the trigger that you configure at the top of the journey.
+Examples include adding a product to their cart, and opting in to SMS messages..
+When the journey begins, the subscriber experiences each step, from top to bottom, until the journey ends.
+If the journey uses branching, they experience the steps that follow their branch; a subscriber doesn’t enter multiple branches in one step.
 For more on steps, check out Add steps to a journey.

 This cart abandonment journey has four steps: